Federal Ministry of Finance (Nigeria)

 The Federal Ministry of Finance is the government body that manages the finances of the Federal Government of Nigeria, including managing, controlling and monitoring federal revenues and expenditures.

 Bureaucratic Leadership

-A senior civil servant acts as Permanent Secretary of the minister, assisting the politically appointed Minister of Finance, who is a member of the President's cabinet.
+A senior civil servant serves as the Permanent Secretary of the ministry, assisting the politically appointed Minister of Finance and the Minister of State for Finance, who are members of the President's cabinet.

 The Federal Ministry of Finance is led by the Honourable Minister of Finance and Coordinating Minister of the Economy, who serves as the chief executive officer.
 This role involves engaging with the public, both domestically and internationally.
 The Minister interacts with the ministry's bureaucracy through the Permanent Secretary, who oversees financial management as the Chief Accounting Officer.

 The Permanent Secretary acts as a gateway for official documents intended for the Minister, verifying their legitimacy and propriety before transmission.
 This ensures that all documents presented to the Minister are validated and appropriate.

 Parastatals and agencies

 The Ministry of Finance is responsible for a number of parastatals and agencies: